Category: Insights or Questions

 1890: ‘The Apaches are Out’, ‘In Arizona’, or ‘Through the Pass’?

-The March 14, 1893, issue of the Cincinnati Commercial Gazette feature an extensive biography of Farny and included the image… read more 1890: ‘The Apaches are Out’, ‘In Arizona’, or ‘Through the Pass’?
+The March 14, 1893, issue of the Cincinnati Commercial Gazette featured an extensive biography of Farny and included the image… read more 1890: ‘The Apaches are Out’, ‘In Arizona’, or ‘Through the Pass’?

 1901: “New Pastures” Painting Stolen in 1969